lizmeister321/GA_hw/README.md

 # GA_hw
-Homework from DAT10 at General Assembly
+Homework from DAT10 at General Assembly.
+How exciting is that.